taro-rb/taro/README.md

 First of all, if you don't need a better OpenAPI export, or better support for hashes and arrays, or less repetitive definitions, it might not be worth it.

-If you do:
+Please also note the following:

-- note that `taro` currently only supports the latest OpenAPI standard (instead of v2 like `apipie-rails`)
+- `taro` currently only supports the latest OpenAPI standard (instead of v2 like `apipie-rails`)
+- `taro` does not support arbitrary validations - only those that can be expressed in the OpenAPI schema
+- `taro` does not render API docs, as mentioned above

+If you want to migrate anyway:

 - extract complex param declarations into InputTypes
 - extract complex response declarations into ObjectTypes or ResponseTypes
 - replace `required: true` with `null: false` and `required: false` with `null: true`